Angus Library and Archive

 The Angus Library and Archive is a collection of over 70,000 items relating to the history of the Baptist movement from 1612.
 It is based on the site of Regent's Park College, Oxford, a permanent private hall of the University of Oxford and one of the key centres for Baptist ministerial training worldwide.

 History of the library

-The core of the collection was left to Regent's Park College by Dr. Joseph Angus, who was its principal from 1849 to 1893.
-The Angus Library now comprises over 70,000 printed books, pamphlets, journals, church and association records, church histories, manuscript letters and other artifacts from the late fifteenth century to the present day.
+The core of the collection was left to Regent's Park College by Joseph Angus, who was its principal from 1849 to 1893.
+The Angus Library now comprises over 70,000 printed books, pamphlets, journals, church and association records, church histories, manuscript letters and other artefacts from the late fifteenth century to the present.

 The collection relates to the life and history of Baptists in Britain and the wider world.
 There is a considerable amount of material from non-Baptist sources relating to issues and controversies in which Baptists were involved.
 There is also an extensive hymnody collection from various denominations and cultures.
 Many of the items are unique to the library.